WangHanLinHenry/STeCa/README.md

 ## 📖 Citation

-If you find this repo helpful, please cite out paper:
+If you find this repo helpful, please cite our paper:

 ```